 Regardless of these numbers, in most cases there will be no serious consequences: 80% of them will spontaneously clear the virus within two years.

-According to the World Health Organization (WHO), we can classify HPV into three broad categories, depending on its chance to cause cancer: low, medium or high-risk.
+According to the World Health Organization (WHO), HPV strains can be classified into three broad categories, depending on how likely they are to cause cancer: low, medium or high-risk.

-Furthermore, HPVs are numerically classified according to the order in which the different types have been discovered.
-At this time, the scientific community has detected more than 200 viral types, 40 of which infect the genital area, and 14 of them are high-risk and, therefore, have the potential to cause some type of lesions to the sexual organs that can progress into cancer.
+The different types of HPV are given numbers according to the order in which they were discovered.
+Of the 200-plus strains of HPV we know about, 40 infect the genital area, and 14 of them are high-risk.
+These high-risk strains have the potential to cause some type of lesions on the sexual organs that can progress into cancer.

 LOW RISK HPV

-These are the most common and those that can cause genital warts or condyloma acuminata, and mild changes in the female cervix.
-However, they do not have the potential to cause neither cancer nor serious lesions and, in most cases, gets cleared by the body on their own, within an average of two years.
-The most common are types 6 and 11.
+These are the most common and those that can cause genital warts, known as condyloma acuminata, and mild changes in the female cervix.
+However, they do not have the potential to cause neither cancer nor serious lesions and, in most cases, the body will clear these low-risk strains on its own, within an average of two years.
+The most common of these are types 6 and 11.

 MEDIUM RISK HPV

-It has not yet been possible to determine whether the risk of causing some type of malignant change in the cells is high or low.
-Some types that can be included in this category are 26, 53 and 73.
+Medical sicence hasn’t yet been able to determine whether the risk from medium-risk HPV strains of causing some type of malignant change in the cells is high or low.
+Some strains of HPV in this category are 26, 53 and 73.

 HIGH RISK HPV

-These are the least frequent but the most serious, since they have the potential to cause lesions on the cervix, which start out being less dangerous, but can progress to cervical cancer if they are not detected and treated properly on time.
+These are the rarest, but most serious strains of HPV, since they have the potential to cause lesions on the cervix, which over time can develop into cervical cancer if they are not detected and treated properly on time.

-High-risk serotypes are usually those most closely related to invasive pathology, being responsible for practically all cervical cancers; between 70% and 90% of those the vagina and anus; 40% of those the vulva and 20% of those the oropharynx.
-Only genotypes 16 and 18 are the most important, these are related to 70% of all cervical tumors.
+High-risk strains are responsible for practically all cervical cancers; between 70% and 90% of those – the vagina and anus; 40% of those in the vulva and 20% of those in the oropharynx.
+HPV 16 and 18 are two most-common, being related to 70% of all cervical tumors.